This course was great! Very interesting. I am glad I took it."

 In this final lesson, you will learn basic statistics that you can apply in the medical field.
 You will see how to use statistics to summarize a data set.
 You will understand how people use data and statistics to make decisions, improve quality, and develop best practices in medicine.
 Then you will work with examples from the medical field as you calculate and interpret probabilities.
 Finally, you will explore ways to collect data and learn to understand and evaluate research results.

-Ben Sellers has more than 17 years of experience in teaching at all levels from elementary classes to college mathematics and statistics courses.
-He has taught college students, working professionals, adult learners, high school students, and home schooled students both online and in the traditional classroom.
-He has undergraduate and graduate degrees in the mathematical sciences and has been a mathematical and statistical consultant in industry and in education.
-He has taught a wide variety of students in the medical field, including lab technicians, nurses, pharmacists, and aspiring physicians.
+Ben Sellers has more than 17 years of teaching experience both online and in the traditional classroom.
+He has taught college students, working professionals, adult learners, and K-12 students.
+He has also taught a wide variety of students in the medical field, including lab technicians, nurses, pharmacists, and aspiring physicians.
+Sellers holds undergraduate and graduate degrees in the mathematical sciences and has worked as a mathematical and statistical consultant.